Depression Medication For Mental Health Symptoms Of Depression

 There is some evidence that combining medication with psychotherapy may be more effective than either option alone.
 If your doctor recommends therapy as part of your treatment plan or if you want to talk to someone about your symptoms, therapy online or in your area could be an option.

-Online therapy for help with depression
+Online therapy for help with mental health conditions, such as depression

 Online therapy through a platform like BetterHelp is a flexible, convenient way to get treatment for mental disorders, including major depressive disorder and postpartum depression.
 When you sign up, you'll be matched with a qualified therapist, and you can start quickly, often within 48 hours.
 In addition, you can contact your therapist throughout the week using messaging.